chriskrycho/v5.chriskrycho.com/site/journal/2020/find grep xargs newlines null.md

 The problem was that there were no `\0` characters in the stream going into `wc`, but I was invoking it as `xargs -0 wc -c`, so it was trying to treat the list of *all* the matching files as a *single argument*… which, at over 12,000 characters long, far exceeded the operating system’s limits for file paths (on *any* file system in common use today).

 After thinking about this for a few, I realized I needed to treat `grep` output as a plain text stream, rather than a list of files.
 Then the question was how to substitute the null character `\0` for each of the newlines `\n` in that stream.
 My first thought was to use `sed`, but `sed` works on *lines*, using `\n` as its separator, so you have to do shenanigans to get it to work.
 Much easier is to use `tr`, a utility I had never heard of before today, which is used to <i>translate characters</i>.
-The man page’s description:
+(Credit to [this Stack Overflow question](https://stackoverflow.com/questions/1251999/how-can-i-replace-a-newline-n-using-sed) for teaching me *both* of these things!)
+The `tr` man page’s description:

 > The <b>tr</b> utility copies the standard input to the standard output with substitution or deletion of selected characters.